davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 ## Soylent Green is People

-My visceral reaction to these tools has a combination of disgust and boredom.
+My visceral reaction to these tools has been a combination of disgust and boredom.
 Here are the things I have told myself about why this technology can or should be ignored:

 * It was created unethically.
 * It consumes an unreasonable amount of resources (such as electricity and hard drives).
 * It is owned and sold by some of the worst people in the world.
 * Its true cost is hidden by investor money.
-Once its price must support its cost, no one could afford it.
+Once its pricing is set in line with its true cost, no one could afford it.
 * Being non-deterministic, it can never be as a good as a person.
 * There's no way to hold anyone accountable for its output.
 * A real programmer will still need to go into the code.
 Practices around software construction will always matter.